durasj/chipsandcode/README.md

 This application is powered by [`SvelteKit`](https://kit.svelte.dev).

-Once you've cloned the repository and installed dependencies with `npm install`, start a development server:
+Once you've cloned the repository and installed dependencies by running `npm install`, start the development server:

 ```bash
 npm run dev